-A main difference between SSAE 16 and SAS 70 is that SSAE 16 requires the management of the service company to provide a written assertion to the auditor that their description accurately represents their organizational “system.”
+A main difference between SSAE 16 and SAS 70 is that SSAE 16 requires the management of the service company to provide a written assertion to the auditor stating its description accurately represents its organizational system.
 The organization's system description consists of the services provided by the organization and any and all operational activities that affect the service's customers.
-In addition, the organization must also assert that their description honestly describes their control objectives and the time period in which they are meant to be evaluated.
+In addition, the organization must also assert that its description honestly describes its control objectives and the time period in which they are meant to be evaluated.

 SSAE 16 further differs from SAS 70 as it verifies controls and processes, along with requiring verification for both design and operating effectiveness.
 This is accomplished through two types of SSAE 16 audits.
 The first audit (Type 1) occurs when the accuracy of a service provider's description and assertion is tested by auditors.
 The second (Type 2) is when the first audit is combined with the implementation and effectiveness of the controls for a specific period of time.